AT03wisdom/WisdomTimer-onGit/README.md

-# WisdomTimerBeta (English)
+# WisdomTimer (onGit) (English)
 Hello.
-Welcome to the page of WisdomTimer Beta Edition.
+Welcome to the page of WisdomTimer Git Edition.

 ## Overview
 This application is an application that can create multiple timers.